maiyuzhe/Python-CLI-Emulator/README.md

 # Terminal Emulator

 ## Project Description
-This project aims to emulate the bash terminal functionality (and more!) through the use of python's OS module.
+This project aims to emulate the bash terminal functionality (and more!), primarily through the use of python's OS module.

 ## Installation
 To run this application, please take the following steps: